-- 1. Annual General Meeting Event - 2. memberships are reviewed and approved.

-- 1. membership shall consist of at least two Directors and others as deemed necessary by the Board. - 2.
-A Board Director will be the Chair of the committee - (2) Nominating Risk and By-Law Review Committee: - (a) Product: - 1. properly screened potential Directors as required - 2. candidates for Board offices as required - 3. annually reviewed by-laws and recommended changes to be processed at the Annual General Meeting Event - 4. review of Letters Patent against by-laws and Board policies every five years - 5. review of Board Policies - 6. review Risk Management reports membership shall consist of the Secretary-Treasurer and at least 1 other Director, the Executive Director(in an ex officio, non-voting capacity) or designate and others as deemed necessary by the Board.
-The Secretary-Treasurer will be the Chair of the committee
+- (1) Annual General Meeting Event Committee: - 1.
+Annual General Meeting Event - (b) Composition: - 1. membership shall consist of at least two Directors and others as deemed necessary by the Board. - (2) Nominating and By-Law Review Committee: - (a) Product: - 1. properly screened potential Directors as required - 2. candidates for Board offices as required - 3. annually reviewed by-laws and recommended changes to be processed at the Annual General Meeting Event - 4. review of Letters Patent against by-laws and Board policies every five years - 5. review of Board Policies membership shall consist of the Secretary-Treasurer and at least 1 other Director (who is in their 2nd or 3rd year of their first term or longer) the Executive Director in an ex officio, non-voting capacity) or designate and others as deemed necessary by the Board.
+The Secretary-Treasurer will be the Chair of the committee.